Asymmetric cluster and chimera dynamics in globally coupled systems: Asymmetric cluster and chimera dynamics in globally coupled maps

-When $h_t$ becomes constant, the local dynamics of the GCM system can be effectively described by a single map driven by a constant.
+When $h_t$ becomes constant, the local dynamics of the GCM system can be effectively described by a single map driven by a constant, Eq.~(\ref{drive}).
 The global field produces periodic windows that were absent in the local maps, creating the possibility of multiple out of phase orbits for the formation of periodic cluster states.
 Additionally, the bistability induced by a constant field $h_t$ at the local level explains the emergence of asymmetric cluster and chimera dynamics in the autonomous GCM system.
-To visualize this process, Fig.~\ref{f4} shows the return maps $x_{t+1}^i$ versus $x_t^i$ corresponding to two elements of the GCM system in the asymmetric chimera state exhibited in Fig.~\ref{f3}(a) for $r=3.5$ and $\epsilon=0.38$: one element from the synchronized subset and another element from the desynchronized subset.
-The driven map Eq.~(\ref{drive}) with parameters $r=3.5$, $\epsilon=0.38$, and $k=0.88$ is also plotted in Fig.~\ref{f4}.
+To visualize this process, Fig.~\ref{f6} shows the return maps $x_{t+1}^i$ versus $x_t^i$ corresponding to two elements of the GCM system in the asymmetric chimera state exhibited in Fig.~\ref{f4}(a) for $r=3.5$ and $\epsilon=0.38$: one element from the synchronized subset and another element from the desynchronized subset.
+The driven map Eq.~(\ref{drive}) with parameters $r=3.5$, $\epsilon=0.38$, and $k=0.88$ is also plotted in Fig.~\ref{f6}.
 Both return maps overlap the driven map.
-The fixed point attractor of the synchronized subset corresponds to $X^*=s^*=0.95$, which is the rightmost fixed point solution of the driven map, given by $(1-\epsilon) f(s^*) + \epsilon k=s^*$.
+The synchronized subset very closely reaches the fixed point attractor $X^*=s^*=0.95$, which is the rightmost fixed point solution of the driven map, given by $(1-\epsilon) f(s^*) + \epsilon k=s^*$.
 Similarly, the chaotic trajectory of the map from the desynchronized reproduces the dynamics of the chaotic band attractor coexisting with $s^*$ in the driven map.

+Asymmetric cluster and chimera states with patterns similar to those shown in Fig.\ref{f4} can arise in GCM systems with a different local map $f$, as long as $f$ exhibits multistability under constant forcing.
+For example, the composed logistic map $f(x)=q(q(x))$, with $q(x)=1-2x^2$, possesses two maxima and it also displays induced bistability when subject to a constant drive, allowing the appearance of asymmetric states with a constant mean field in a globally coupled system of these maps, as shown in Fig.~\ref{f7}.

+Note that an equivalence condition can also be established between the local dynamics of an element in a GCM system displaying a periodic mean field and a single map subject to a drive having the same period of the mean field.
+For a period-$P$ driving function $g(y_t)=\{y_1,\ldots,y_P\}$, the equivalence condition becomes a system of $P$ equations: $\frac{1}{N}\sum_{i=1}^N s_t^i(r,\epsilon,y_1, \ldots, y_P) = y_j$, $j=1,\ldots,P$.
+In this situation, asymmetric chimera or asymmetric cluster states may arise in the GCM system with unequal partitions of clusters such that the resulting mean field has period $P$.